 Before we talk about the sound quality, we have to address the power requirement of the headphone.
 HD 800 S requires a great amount of power to display their maximum potential.
 So right of the back, a powerful amplifier is required to drive this headphone.
 Not saying they won’t work without any amplifier but a good amplifier can drastically change the sound of the headphones.

-Conclusion – Sennheiser HD 800 S is a very fascinating headphone.
+Sennheiser HD 800 S are very fascinating headphones.
 They are capable of producing a sound that no other headphones can.
 The headphones have excellent treble.
 The imaging is second to none and the soundstage is top-notch.
 The only gripe with this headphone is that the headphones are very picky towards amplifiers so it is important to get the right amplifier.
-Aside from that these are a fantastic pair of open back headphones for listening to all sorts of audio.2
+Aside from that, these are a fantastic pair of open back headphones for listening to all sorts of audio.

-There are many contenders for the throne of best planer headphone but Hifiman Arya takes the cake.
+There are many contenders for the throne of best planer headphones but Hifiman Arya takes the cake.
 This headphone takes the Hifiman sound signature and molds it to near perfection.

 The earcups can swivel to maximize comfort.
 The earpads have hybrid material with leather on the outside and nylon type material on the inside on the cup.
 Only 1 cable is provided with the headphone and its length is very short.
 Like other high-end headphones, these also require an amplifier to work at their maximum potential but unlike HD 800s these are not very amp picky.